sylingd/tencent-cos-and-cdn-action/README.md

 - cos_bucket(**Required**): COS bucket name
 - cos_region(**Required**): COS bucket region
 - cos_accelerate: Set to `true` for using accelerate domain to upload files (this input is not independent of the CDN).
 Default is false
-- cos_init_options: The options that will be passed to `new COS` as is, in JSON format.[official documentation](https://www.tencentcloud.com/document/product/436/8629)
+- cos_init_options: The options that will be passed to `new COS` as is, in JSON format.[official documentation](https://www.tencentcloud.com/document/product/436/7749)
-- cos_put_options: The options that will be passed to `putObject` as is, in JSON format. [official documentation](https://www.tencentcloud.com/document/product/436/7749)
+- cos_put_options: The options that will be passed to `uploadFile` as is, in JSON format. [official documentation](https://www.tencentcloud.com/document/product/436/43871)
 - cdn_type: CDN type, you can choose regular CDN (`cdn`) or EdgeOne CDN (`eo`).
 Default is `cdn`
 - cdn_prefix: CDN url prefix if you are using Tencent Cloud CDN or Tencent Cloud EdgeOne.
 If is empty, this action will not flush CDN cache.
 - cos_replace_file: Whether to replace the existing file, optional: `true` replace, `false` not replace, `crc64ecma` replace the changed file through crc64ecma comparison.
 Default is `true`